camptocamp/the-rolling-dutchman/README.md

 * -f : use to overwrite the outputFile
 * --minmium-zoom, --maximum-zoom : parameters used to control the range of zoom of the tile generation.
 Must be tuned according to the data, to avoid pointless large files.
 * -l layername : Must correspond to the layerName in the mapbox-style file
-* -pk : use to avoid limitsize of 500 KB per tile
+* --no-tile-size-limit : use to avoid limitsize of 500 KB per tile
-* -pc : use to avoid clipping of the features (currently necessary for the schedule to work properly but increases the size of the tiles for lower zooms)
+* --no-clipping : use to avoid clipping of the features (currently necessary for the schedule to work properly but increases the size of the tiles for lower zooms)

 ### Examples